 Melt butter in a small skillet and sauté the garlic over medium-low heat.
 Stir in the panko crumbs and toss them around until all are coated evenly.
 (Want to save a bit of time here?
 While the butter is melting, put the panko crumbs in a small Rubbermaid-style bowl.
 After sautéing the garlic, pour the butter mixture over the crumbs then seal the bowl and shake the heck out of it.
 It’s one more dish to wash, but you will make quick work of blending the butter with the crumbs more evenly.)

-Sprinkle the buttered crumbs evenly over the crab-artichoke mixture, then sprinkle with parmesan and cover with foil and tuck it into the fridge until you’re ready to bake.
+Sprinkle the buttered crumbs evenly over the crab-artichoke mixture, then sprinkle with parm-romano blend and cover with foil and tuck it into the fridge until you’re ready to bake.

 Bake at 350° F for 35-40 minutes, or until dip is bubbly and parm-romano crumb mixture is lightly browned.
 Serve warm with crackers, pita or toasted baguettes.
 Wouldn’t you know?—we were in a rush to get over to our backyard happy hour, and I was so excited about seeing our friends in person, I forgot to snap a picture of the bubbly dip while it was hot from the oven.
 I guess I’ll have to make it again, and then I’ll update the post. 🙂